See More Results...

 Ms. Pershing’s numerous honors include the Tennessee Public Health Association’s 2016 Partners and Leadership Award, the 2017 FBI Community Director’s Leadership Award for the Knoxville Field Office, the 2018 Knox Biz Healthcare Heroes Award for her work in addiction and recovery, and recognition from the Tennessee Department of Health for work in prescription drug abuse prevention.

-Karen is a member of the Tennessee Public Health Association, Executive Women’s Association, UT Chancellor’s Associates program, the Women’s Addiction Services Leadership Institute Class of 2013, and the Leadership Knoxville Class of 2013.
+Karen is a member of the Tennessee Public Health Association, Executive Women’s Association, UT Chancellor’s Associates program Class of 2016, the Women’s Addiction Services Leadership Institute Class of 2014, and the Leadership Knoxville Class of 2013.
 She also serves on the boards of Harmony Family Centers and the Prevention Alliance of Tennessee.